 Here’s a small but eclectic choice of my favourites.
 Youtube is a recent technological wonder that I am truly thankful for!
 Here is Achyutam Keshavam and Payoji Maine (pardon the ghastly graphics), here is Khwaja mere Khwaja, Richard Strauss’ Thus Spake Zarathustra played as the title theme for Stanley Kubrick’s classic science fiction movie 2001, Abide With me, and This World is not my home sung by Jim Reeves in American country style.
-I would have added something like Indranil Sen's rendition of Tagore's Daariye achho tumi amaar gaaner opare if I could find it on the Net.
-See if you can find it for yourself.
+Also, Indranil Sen's rendition of Tagore's Dnaariye achho tumi amaar gaaner opare (listen closely to the lyrics if you didn't know the song).

 ‘Ah, music!’ said Professor Albus Dumbledore, headmaster of Hogwarts School of Witchcraft and Wizardry, ‘a greater magic by far than what we do here’.

 Those who are interested might want to read what I last wrote on this blog about religion here.

 I am not trying to convince or convert anybody.
 Just enjoy.
 And if you do find you share my tastes, get back to me, I’d love to talk to you.